karatheem/mailman/README.md

 - 1 Azure Container Registry (ACR) totaling in at €19.19/month
 - 1 Azure Kubernetes Cluster (AKS) on the base D2 v3 version with 2vCPUs, 8GB RAM and 50GB of temorary storage totaling in at €81.27/month
 - 10 Dynamic IP addresses and 1 Static IP address totaling in at €27.74/month

+### Service-Level Agreement

+This application and deployment are provided free of charge for both client and server sides.
+At the same time, support is as-is via GitHub issues.